Tax Guides

 Finally, one of the most commonly overlooked ways your business can get through a recession is to make pension contributions.
 For limited company directors, paying employer’s pension contributions (even to yourself) is tax-deductible against company profits.
 We often recommend this tax strategy as a win-win solution to reduce your corporation tax whilst increasing your pension fund to be accessed at retirement age.
 For sole traders, making pension contributions does not reduce your earnings to reduce your income tax; however it can extend your basic rate income tax band so is recommended to those who fall into the higher or additional rate income tax bands.
 You can find out more about the tax advantages of paying into a pension.

 These are our top 10 tax strategies to help your business survive a recession.
 If you enjoyed this article please sign up to our free monthly email newsletter.
-If you would like more tailored advice for your business, then please contact us to book in for a free consultation to discuss how we can help.
+If you would like more tailored advice for your business, then please contact us to book in for a consultation to discuss how we can help.

 Image